JayaniLakshika/Monash_PhD_thesis/preliminaries/abstract.html.md

 # Abstract {-}

 High-dimensional data are increasingly common across many scientific fields, driven by advances in data collection technologies.
-However, visualising and interpreting such data pose significant challenges due to the difficulty of perceiving structures beyond two dimensions.
+However, visualizing and interpreting such data pose significant challenges due to the difficulty of perceiving structures beyond two dimensions.
 Dimension reduction methods are widely used to create visual summaries of high-dimensional data.
-While linear approaches such as principal component analysis are effective for simple structures, they often fail to capture complex, non-linear relationships.
-Non-linear dimension reduction (NLDR) techniques address this limitation by applying non-linear transformations to produce low-dimensional representations that reveal intricate patterns within the data.
+While linear approaches such as principal component analysis are effective for simple structures, they often fail to capture complex, nonlinear relationships.
+Nonlinear dimension reduction (NLDR) techniques address this limitation by applying nonlinear transformations to produce low-dimensional representations that reveal intricate patterns within the data.
 However, NLDR methods vary in how they distort or preserve structure, and their results can be misleading without appropriate diagnostic tools.
 However, the effectiveness of NLDR methods can vary depending on the chosen method and hyper-parameters, often resulting in representations that differ widely in accuracy and can be misleading without proper diagnostic tools.
 The main objective of this research is to develop new methods and software tools to diagnose, evaluate, and interpret NLDR results in relation to the true high-dimensional data structure.

 This research presents five original contributions.
 The first contribution ([Chapter 2](#sec-first-paper)) introduces a new method for visualizing how NLDR warps data.
 This method improves the diagnostics of NLDR techniques.
-The second contribution ([Chapter 3](#sec-second-paper)) provides evidence in identification of clusters at various distances when observing NLDR representation and the tour view of high-dimensional data.
+The second contribution ([Chapter 3](#sec-third-paper)) involves implementing the method introduced in [Chapter 2](#sec-first-paper) as an R package, `quollr`.
+The third contribution ([Chapter 4](#sec-fourth-paper)) introduces an R package, `cardinalR` designed to generate high-dimensional clustering data structures, with features such as adding noise dimensions and background noise.
+The fourth contribution ([Chapter 5](#sec-second-paper)) provides evidence in identification of clusters at various distances when observing NLDR representation and the tour view of high-dimensional data.
 This finding is based on a human subject experiment that explores both the perception and misperception of NLDR representations.
-The third contribution ([Chapter 4](#sec-fourth-paper)) involves implementing the method introduced in [Chapter 2](#sec-first-paper) as an R package, `quollr`.
-The fourth contribution ([Chapter 5](#sec-fifth-paper)) introduces an R package, `cardinalR` designed to generate high-dimensional clustering data structures, with features such as adding noise dimensions and background noise.
-Finally, the fifth contribution ([Chapter 6](#sec-sixth-paper)) features a Shiny app that offers a user-friendly interface for analysts to obtain the most accurate NLDR representation.
+Finally, the fifth contribution ([Chapter 6](#sec-fifth-paper)) provides a Shiny app that offers a user-friendly interface for analysts to obtain the most accurate NLDR representation.
 Overall, this work advances the field of diagnosing NLDR by improving the visualization of high-dimensional data.

 # Declaration {-}